UNINETTSigma2/documentation/jobs/jobtypes.md

 # Job Priorities

-The priority setup has been designed to be as predictable and easy to understand as possible, while tring to maximize the utilisation of the cluster.
+The priority setup has been designed to be as predictable and easy to understand as possible, while trying to maximize the utilisation of the cluster.

-The principle is that a job's increases 1 point per minute it is waiting in the queue, and once it reaches 20,000, it gets a reservation in the future.
+The principle is that a job increases 1 point per minute it is waiting in the queue, and once it reaches 20,000, it gets a reservation in the future.
 It can start before that, and before it gets a reservation, but only if it does not delay any jobs with reservations.